oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 To manually initiate a full domain restart:

-1. Change the domain level `serverStartPolicy` on the domain resource to `NEVER`.
+1. Change the domain-level `serverStartPolicy` on the Domain to `NEVER`.
 ```
   kind: Domain
   metadata: